apache/druid/docs/configuration/index.md

 ```

 :::info
  JavaScript-based functionality is disabled by default.
-Please refer to the Druid [JavaScript programming guide](../development/javascript.md) for guidelines about using Druid's JavaScript functionality, including instructions on how to enable it.
+Refer to the Druid [JavaScript programming guide](../development/javascript.md) for guidelines about using Druid's JavaScript functionality, including instructions on how to enable it.
 :::

 ###### affinityConfig